 “I don’t want anyone to know I’m in treatment.”

-Instead, consider this: Health care providers are trained and required to respect and honor the privacy and confidentiality of personal information you disclose in treatment.
+Instead, consider this: Health care providers are trained and required to respect and honor the privacy and confidentiality of the personal information you disclose to them in treatment.
 Other than some rare and extreme situations involving threats of harm to yourself or others or certain court-related circumstances, the information you provide is very secure and cannot be released to anyone else without your permission.

 6) Hopelessness – common thoughts: